datacamp/courses-introduction-to-python/chapter4.md

   - 2
 ```

-As Hugo explained before, `numpy` is great for doing vector arithmetic.
+As Filip explained before, `numpy` is great for doing vector arithmetic.
 If you compare its functionality with regular Python lists, however, some things have changed.

 First of all, `numpy` arrays cannot contain elements with different types.
 If you try to build such a list, some of the elements' types are changed to end up with a homogeneous list.
 This is known as _type coercion_.